Dare Ogunbowale Player Prop Bets for NFL Week 18 | Jacksonville vs. Indianapolis 1/9/2022

 Matchup vs. Indianapolis

-- Ogunbowale has averaged 12.5 rushing yards per game in his four career matchups against the Colts, 31.0 fewer yards than his over/under in Sunday's game.
+- In his four career matchups against them, Ogunbowale has averaged 12.5 rushing yards per game versus the Colts, 30.0 fewer than his over/under in Sunday's game.

-- In four games against the Colts Ogunbowale has not rushed for a touchdown.
+- Ogunbowale, in four matchups against the Colts, has not run for a TD.

-- The Colts give up 109.6 yards per game on the ground, the NFL's 12th-ranked rush defense.
+- In terms of defending against the run, the Colts are 12th in the league, conceding 109.6 yards per game.

 - The Colts have allowed 10 rushing touchdowns, fourth in the league.